-As the CRMS does not permit international transit aircraft to leave the airport of first arrival (expect to leave New Zealand), the CRMS requires that any maintenance (scheduled or unscheduled) is conducted at facilities that are within the approved Place of First Arrival area at the airport.
+As the CRMS does not permit international transit aircraft to leave the airport of first arrival (expect to leave New Zealand), the CRMS requires that any maintenance (scheduled or unscheduled) is conducted at facilities that are within the approved POFA area at the airport.
 This ensures that all risk goods that may be found in an aircraft may be removed and disposed of in the appropriate manner.

-All suspected pest sightings on-board any aircraft during any maintenance is to be reported to MPI on 0800 809 966.
+All suspected pest sightings on-board any aircraft on-route to New Zealand are to be reported to MPI prior to arrival in New Zealand.